umr1283/Somatic-Mutations/README.md

 # Somatic-Mutations
-Script used for mutational signature search and associated figures generation
+Scripts used for mutational signature search and associated figures generation